 Pro: Xamarin can Benefit from Both Native and .NET Development

 Another great advantage of Xamarin is that it remains native, but allows developers to use C# by wrapping native libraries with the .NET layer, adding little overhead with lots of benefits.
-This makes Xamarin very customizable and open for all the 3rd party libraries written specially for native iOS or Android environments.
+This makes Xamarin very customizable and open for all the 3rd party libraries written especially for native iOS or Android environments.
 So, you can simply wrap any native library yourself and use it in your Xamarin project.
-Additionally, if you have your back-end written in .NET, you might reuse DTO classes and app logic not only across mobile platforms, but also across the front end and the back end.
+Additionally, if you have your back-end written in .NET, you might reuse DTO classes and app logic not only across mobile platforms but also across the front end and the back end.

 But even a jewel like this has limitations.
 While not all .NET libraries are PCL (Portable Class Library), only this type of projects can be used in Xamarin.
 For example, one of the basic .NET libs File.IO is not PCL, which means you’ll have to create workarounds with abstractions in code.
 Luckily, after Microsoft released PCL assemblies with more open licenses, most .NET frameworks became available on Xamarin and many API providers started supporting Xamarin.